What to Do With Unwanted Items During a Declutter

 Medication

 Expired medication needs to be disposed of carefully.
-Here are some guidelines from the FDA
+Here are some guidelines from the FDA.
+Most pharmacies and police stations have a bin for expired medications.

 Metal